lucidworks/solr-couchbase-plugin/README.md

 * Replication - Click on 'Create Replication' button.
 Select a Couchbase Cluster and a Bucket to replicate from.
 Select configured Solr's Plugin Remote Cluster and add a Bucket name.
 This Bucket name must match the name specified in *databases*, *fieldmappings* and *splitpaths* in the solrconfig.xml file.
 Under *Advaced settings* field 'XDCR Prootcol' should be set to 'Version 1' value.

+# Multiple collections

+To sunchronize documents from Couchbase to multiple Solr collections, each collection needs to have this plugin configured in it's solrconfig.xml file and also a replication in Couchbase created.
+Each collection plugin must be started manually.
+If this is done, there will be one Couchbase replica running for each Solr collection.

 # Running Solr Couchbase Plugin

 To run this plugin, simply perform all actions described in Configuration section of this instruction, and run Solr.
 To run single instance of Solr, execute `ant run-solr` command in the main directory.
 To run Solr in Cloud mode, execute `ant solr-cloud` command in the main directory.
 When solr is started execute GET request to URL